Azure-Samples/LearnAI-CustomComputerVisionwithAML/bootcamp-pre-requisites/0_README.md

 ##  What you will need for this workshop:

+### DSVM equipped with GPU ###

+To use a DSVM equipped with GPU:

+1. Open your web browser and go to the Azure portal
+2. Select + New on the left of the portal.
+Search for Data Science Virtual Machine for Linux Ubuntu CSP in the marketplace.
+Choosing Ubuntu is critical.
+3. Click Create to create an Ubuntu DSVM.
+4. Fill in the Basics blade with the required information.
+When selecting the location for your VM, note that GPU VMs (e.g. NC-series) are only available in certain Azure regions, for example, South Central US.
+See compute products available by region.
+Click OK to save the Basics information.
+5. Choose the size of the virtual machine.
+Select one of the sizes with NC-prefixed VMs, which are equipped with NVidia GPU chips.
+Click View All to see the full list as needed.
+Learn more about GPU-equipped Azure VMs.
+6. Finish the remaining settings and review the purchase information.
+Click Purchase to create the VM.
+Take note of the IP address allocated to the virtual machine - you will need this (or a domain name) in the next section when you are configuring AML.

 ### Azure Machine Learning Workbench

  -  A Microsoft Azure account where you can create resources, including Application Insights.
 This could be an organization account, an MSDN subscription account, a Trial Account, or an account provided by your company.